juancarlospaco/nim-chonker/README.md

 $ nim c chonker.nim
 ```

-- Force writing to `/etc/pacman.d/chonker.conf` with `-d:overwrite`.
+- Force writing `/etc/pacman.d/chonker.conf` with `-d:overwrite`.
 Your Arch should have `/etc/pacman.d/` or create it.

 # Uninstall